tmercswims/tmerc-cogs/README.md

 ### PlaySound
+THIS COG IS DEPRECATED AND NO LONGER MAINTAINED.
+Please use ['sfx' by FlapJack instead](https://cogs.red/cogs/flapjax/FlapJack-Cogs/sfx/).
 Play sounds in voice channels.
 #### Commands
   * `playsound <soundname>` - Plays the specified sound in the voice channel in which the caller is currently. `soundname` must be the case-accurate filename of a sound in `data/playsound`, excluding the extension.